PM Lee, DPM Heng congratulate Hong Kong as it marks handover anniversary

-SINGAPORE - Prime Minister Lee Hsien Loong and Deputy Prime Minister Heng Swee Keat congratulated the leaders of China and Hong Kong on Friday (July 1), as Hong Kong marked the 25th year of its return to Chinese rule.
+Prime Minister Lee Hsien Loong and Deputy Prime Minister Heng Swee Keat congratulated the leaders of China and Hong Kong yesterday, as Hong Kong marked the 25th year of the city's return to Chinese rule.

-In a letter to Chinese President Xi Jinping, PM Lee said Hong Kong "has benefitted from and contributed to mainland China's growth and development under the 'one country, two systems' framework".
+In a letter to Chinese President Xi Jinping, PM Lee said Hong Kong "has benefited from and contributed to mainland China's growth and development under the 'one country, two systems' framework".

 PM Lee also said in his letter to Mr Xi that Singapore "shares extensive and substantial ties with mainland China".